 - Neck posture

-Some adults gain roughly 0.5–2 inches in visible standing appearance from posture correction alone.
-Not bone growth.
-Just better structure.
+Some adults gain roughly 0.5 to 2 inches in visible standing height from posture correction alone.
+Not from bone growth.
+Just from the skeleton organizing itself the way it was designed to.

 When Is HGH Medically Necessary?